Zoom Public Hearing: Proposed Housing Options Code Amendments

 The City plans for where and how Olympia will grow and what is needed to serve that growth (parks, open spaces, infrastructure, streets, public services, etc.) under the Washington State Growth Management Act (GMA).
-The GMA was amended in 2019 to encourage cities to take steps to increase residential building capacity in urban growth areas.
-The updated GMA (RCW 36.70A.600) provides a list of twelve options to do so.
+The GMA was amended in 2019 and again in 2020 to encourage cities to take steps to increase residential building capacity in urban growth areas.
+The updated GMA (RCW 36.70A.600) provides a list of options to do so.

 After reviewing the options, the City Council identified three options that appear to be appropriate for the Olympia.
 The Council directed the Planning Commission to draft an ordinance to implement two or three of the identified options.
 Learn more about each below.